codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ### 🔌 Copilot Extensions:
 - Add extra tools via GitHub Marketplace
 - Must have Copilot Free, Pro, or Pro+ to use
-- Org users don’t need to install—admins handle it
+- Org users don't need to install—admins handle it

 ### 🛠️ Build Your Own:
 - Create custom Copilot Extensions for your personal account